“If the only prayer you said was thank you, that would be enough.” ~ Meister Eckhart

 Go at your own pace and include anything else that comes to mind:

 - Settle yourself in a relaxed posture.
-Take a few deep, calming breaths to relax and centre.
+Take a few deep, calming breaths to relax and center.
 Let your awareness move to your immediate environment: all the things you can smell, taste, touch, see, hear.
 Say to yourself: “For this, I am grateful.”

 - Next, bring to mind those people in your life to whom you are close: your friends, family, partner….
 Say to yourself, “For this, I am grateful.”